Hi, I’m Philippe, but I prefer to go by Phil.

 Giving small talks helps me reduce my fear of public speaking, and I get to share what I know.

 Teaching assistant in Epitech school.

-My role is to help first year students when they hit technical problems in their projects, and I grade their work.
+My role is to help first and second year students when they hit technical problems in their projects, and I grade their work.

 Second year school internship in french startup Ubiscale.

 I coded a wireless gateway on a ESP8266 chipset in C.

 I can work comfortably on UNIX-based and Windows systems.

 Editor of choice: vim or a Jetbrains tools (and sometimes vscode)

 This does not mean I’ve never worked with the items below, I would like to avoid these because I had bad experience with them.